openl2m/openl2m/docs/using/basic_view.rst

 and your changes will be applied.
 Please be patient!

-Switch Information Tab
+Device Information Tab
 ----------------------

 |switch_information_tab|

 This shows a series of information about the switch.
-Depending on the device and what is supported via SNMP, this can include items such as model, firmware, vlans defined on switch, PoE power supply info, stacking info, IP(v4) addresses of the switch, and more.
+Depending on the device and what is supported in the driver, this can include items such as model, firmware,serial numbers, vlans defined on switch, PoE power supply info, stacking info, IP(v4) addresses of the switch, and more.

 E.g.: